mejbadev/tourbd/README.md

 Full website is created using HTML, CSS, Bootstrap , FontAwesome, Vanila Css, ReactJs, Firebase.

 # Wroking Process
 Home page will show the nav bar (home, about, contact us and login).
 And its show banner, offers.
 Offers have a button name get offer user can get offer clicking it.
 If he/she is not logged in then he has to log in first and the page redirect the order page and user dashboard.
+Then in dashboard another add 3 extra navigation(Add a service, My Orders, Manage Order) and Logout with username.

 # Used React libraries
 In this website I used react bootstrap, react router, router-dom, context-api,